openjdk/valhalla-docs/site/design-notes/parametric-vm/parametric-vm.md

 specializations together sharing a common species.

-The bootstrap method is responsible for validating the proposed linkage parameter _V_, and for storing appropriate parameter information in standard locations on the resulting `SpecializationAnchor` object.
+The bootstrap method is responsible for validating the proposed linkage selector _V_, and for storing appropriate selector information in standard locations on the resulting `SpecializationAnchor` object.
 In this way, even if the specialization anchor is lost, a species all by itself can